 WP Limit Login Attempts (https://en-gb.wordpress.org/plugins/wp-limit-login-attempts/) is a WordPress plugin that prevents multiple login attempts.
 If too many login attempts are made, the plugin will temporarily block the IP.
 It also uses a captcha verification, which helps to prevent many brute force software attacks.

+This plugin has a premium paid version but the free version is good enough for most affiliate websites.
 By just adding a plugin like this, you can dramatically slow down login attempts on your site and keep it protected.

 Prevention Three: Move Login Page

 Brute force software uses the default login page URL to attempt to access the site.
 By using a WordPress plugin you can move the standard login page (wp-login.php) to another location.